zoontek/react-native-bootsplash/README.md

   --logo-width <width>        logo width at @1x (in dp - we recommand approximately ~100) (default: 100) --assets-path [path]        path to your static assets directory (useful to require the logo file in JS) --flavor <flavor>           [android only] flavor build variant (outputs in an android resource directory other than "main")
+  --webroot-path [path]       [web only] path to your web root directoory i.e where the index.html file resides.
+Leave empty to skip web assets generation.
+  --edit-index <boolean>      [web only] automatically add required html markup and css styles on index.html file. (default: true)
   -h, --help                  output usage information
 ```